DataDog/managed-kubernetes-auditing-toolkit/README.md

 * Add support for GCP GKE
 * Allow scanning for additional types of cloud credentials
 * Enhance the IAM role trust policy evaluation logic to take into account additional edge cases

+## Acknowledgements

+Thank you to Rami McCarthi and Mikail Tunç for their early testing and actionable feedback on MKAT!